Understanding the Healing Power of Indian Head Massage

 Bhringraj Taila (or Bhringamalakadi Taila / Nilibhringadi Kera Taila):

-Benefits: "King of herbs for hair."
-Excellent for promoting hair growth, preventing hair fall, reducing premature graying, treating dandruff, and nourishing the scalp.
-It's generally good for balancing Pitta and Vata.
+- Benefits: Known as the "King of herbs for hair."
+It promotes hair growth, prevents hair fall, reduces premature graying, treats dandruff, and nourishes the scalp.
+Generally good for balancing Pitta and Vata.

 Chandanadi Taila:

-Benefits: Cooling and very calming, excellent for Pitta imbalances leading to irritability, burning sensations, and headaches.
+- Benefits: Cooling and calming, excellent for Pitta imbalances leading to irritability, burning sensations, and headaches.

 Triphaladi Taila:

-Benefits: A balancing oil, good for Kapha imbalances, helps cleanse and strengthen hair, and supports scalp health.
+- Benefits: A balancing oil good for Kapha imbalances, helping cleanse and strengthen hair while supporting scalp health.

 Ashwagandhadi Taila:

-Benefits: An adaptogen, highly nourishing, helps reduce stress, anxiety, and fatigue, and promotes restful sleep.
+- Benefits: An adaptogen that is highly nourishing.
+It helps reduce stress, anxiety, and fatigue while promoting restful sleep.
 Good for Vata imbalances.

 Book a Treatment or Consultation

-Consult an Ayurvedic Practitioner: The most accurate way to select the best oil is to consult a qualified Ayurvedic practitioner.
+Consult an Ayurvedic Practitioner: The best way to select the right oil is to consult a qualified Ayurvedic practitioner.
 They can assess your unique Dosha constitution (Prakriti) and current imbalances (Vikriti) to recommend the most suitable oil or blend.
-You can contact Monica Groover (the Ayurvedic Practitioner) and get a zoom consultation sliding scale from $25 onwards online.
+You can contact Monica Groover, the Ayurvedic Practitioner, and get a Zoom consultation starting from $50 online.
+You can DM me on whatsapp to book a consult or learn how to do a self head massage on yourself.

 Disclaimer: Ayurveda is not recognized by the FDA and is regarded as a complementary and alternative therapy.
 Practitioners of Ayurveda are not permitted to treat, cure, or prevent diseases.
 The information in this article is intended for educational purposes and is derived from ancient Ayurvedic texts written millennia ago.